ABOUT THE YEARBOOK

 The iSci yearbook is a method of commemorating and remembering the school year.
-The newest incarnation of the yearbook has been running for three years, when it was started in 2017 by the VP Communications of that time, Angela Dittrich.
+The newest incarnation of the yearbook has been running for six years, when it was started in 2017 by the VP Communications of that time, Angela Dittrich.
 There are several teams involved in the creation of the yearbook.
 The description of the roles of each team can be found below, along with past editions of the yearbook.

 The yearbook coordinator is chosen by the VP Communications at the beginning of the year.
 They are responsible for organizing and choosing a team to help them complete the yearbook, which includes setting deadlines for pages, choosing members for each team, setting meetings to ensure that the tasks that each member has been assigned are being completed, and overall ensuring the quality of the yearbook.